infosec-intern/vscode-yara/README.md

 ## Problems?
 If you encounter an issue with the syntax, feel free to create an issue or pull request!

-Alternatively, check out some of the YARA syntaxes for Sublime and Atom, or the one bundled with YARA itself.
+Alternatively, check out some of the YARA syntaxes for Sublime and Atom, such as blacktop's excellent [language-yara syntax](https://github.com/blacktop/language-yara).
-They use the same syntax engine as VSCode and should work the same way.

 ## YARA Documentation
 https://yara.readthedocs.io/